vWernay/lua/README.md

 #### Tweaks/TODO:
 Ordered by priority.
 1. Cleanup testing scripts/environment and publish.
+1. Modify implementation to follow updated "Avoid taking the address of a 'TValue' field" (or reference) convention.
 1. Features/configurations to reduce size of binding library.
-1. Utility API that resembles `glUniformMatrix*v`-style functions, i.e., array of matrices/vectors.
+1. Utility API that resembles `glUniformMatrix*v`-style functions, i.e., extracting/parsing array of matrices/vectors.
 1. [geom](libs/glm-binding/geom): SIMD support (... for the most commonly use functions).
 1. Add support for two-dimensional geometrical structures: Ray2D, Line2D, Plane2D.
 1. Optimize `binding` functions that use 'glm_i2v'.
 Logic redundant with ``gLuaSharedTrait::Next(LB)``.